 NOTE 5: The transcoding of media enables avatar communication, e.g. in scenarios in which UE participating in an IMS call or other service does not support e.g. FACS, encoding avatar media, generating avatar media, etc.

-Subject to operator policy, regulatory requirements and user consent, the 5G system (including IMS) shall support the capabilities of rendering the avatar based on the body movement information (e.g. body motion or facial expression) of a human user.
+[R-5.2.2-005] Subject to operator policy, regulatory requirements and user consent, the 5G system (including IMS) shall support the capabilities of rendering the avatar based on the body movement information (e.g. body motion or facial expression) of a human user.

-The 5G system (including IMS) shall support the encoding of sensor data capturing the facial expression and movement and gestures of a person, in a standard form.
+[R-5.2.2-006] The 5G system (including IMS) shall support the encoding of sensor data capturing the facial expression and movement and gestures of a person, in a standard form.

 NOTE 6: The actual transmission and rendering of facial expression and movement and gestures of a person within a multimedia conversational communication is subject to that person’s consent.